White defensiveness: European colonialism and slavery

 Max Harris has observed the phenomenon in the politics of New Zealand.
-Referring to this form of white defensiveness as "Diversion", some white New Zealanders deflect attention onto the pre-Pākehā settlers era before colonization by ascribing an unrelated guilt or culpability to Māori people.
+Referring to this form of white defensiveness as "Diversion", some white New Zealanders deflect attention onto the pre-European settlers era before colonization by ascribing an unrelated guilt or culpability to Māori people.

 In 1800, a failed rebellion planned by the slave Gabriel Prosser caused both a drop in support for anti-slavery societies, which had been petitioning against structural racism, and an increase in white defensiveness in the Upper South.
 In the post-slavery United States, there has historically been frustration from African American communities at white defensiveness and its consequences causing a lack of accountability.

 Study of phenomenon

 Multiple studies have explored how white defensiveness, intersecting with whiteness, operates in areas of society, such as education.
-Cynthia Levine-Rasky's 2011 research showed how an unconscious white defensiveness is often present in traditional teaching candidates in the West.
+Cynthia Levine-Rasky's 2011 research showed how an unconscious white defensiveness is often present in traditionally-minded teaching candidates in a Canadian university.